8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Developing content circularly around the reference keywords could be decisive for optimizing search results.

-3: The interactive elements
+3: The Interactive Elements

 2. The Absence of HTML Tags

 Despite the evolution of Google’s algorithm in understanding human language, its spiders obviously remain “robots that read” the language in code.
-For these reasons, HTML tags remain essential for optimal communication with the largest search engine in the world.

-Although this is not new today, many web pages are still poorly optimized from this point of view.
 In fact, many do not include the main keyword in the page title, do not feature effective Meta Description customization, and, more often than not, do not feature advanced HTML.

 You can use elements such as the Canonical Rel, which indicates to Google spiders not to pay too much attention to some pages of the reference portal by directing them to others, or elements such as Noindex and Nofollow, which invite not to index the less important pages of the site.